parker20121/facescv/README.md

     java -Xms4g -Xmx6g -jar target/facescv-1.0-jar-with-dependencies.jar

+### Usage Example

+After starting the application, the user is free to build a facial recognition model.

 At the command line, create a new database with the Eigen facial recognition class.
 Store the database at the path /opt/test/database

-### Usage Example

-After starting the application, the user is free to build a faciall recognition model

     Enter command: create EIGEN /opt/test/database